 - Do not fertilize your plant.
 Yes, VFT's have been known to survive being fertilized but it is best not to.
 In the wild they live in areas with very low soil nutrients so they are not used to dealing with fertilizer.
 When you get new soil for your plant, read the label carefully.
 You want only Sphagnum peat or peat moss without added fertilizer and horticultural or silica sand blasting sand.
 Do not use potting mix or play sand or builders sand for your VFT's.

 - Do play with your plant.
 VFT's are not fragile plants so don't be afraid of hurting it.
 It is OK to trigger the leaves as often as you want.
 They should be open again the next day.
 At some point the traps may not close any more but that is fine.
 In fact you can tell the health of your plant by how quickly the traps close.
 If they close very quickly, your plant is doing very well.
 If they close slowly, either the leaf is too young or too old or your plant wants more light.

 - Leaves on your plant will die and turn black.
-Individual leaves only last a month or two.
+Individual leaves only last a few months.
 A healthy plant will be constantly putting on new leaves and the old ones will be dying back.
 This is what you want to happen.
 If the plant stops producing leaves, feed it as soon as you can.
-I recommend cutting off any flower stalks as soon as you see them.
+I recommend cutting off any flower stalks as soon as you see them so the plant does not waste energy on flowers.
 In spite of the fact the person who named the plant after Venus said it was because of the pretty white flowers, don't believe it.